Maribbit/nuxt-chat/note/nuxt.md

 Composable best practice in Nuxt
 "Project" contains 0 or more "Chats"
 "Chats" contains 0 or more "Chat"
-Notice how these nested lists and objects are separated to smaller composables */ export interface ChatMessage {
+Notice how these nested lists and objects are separated to smaller composables:
+A combination of Dependency Injection (ID as parameter) and Normalization (projectId) */ export interface ChatMessage {
   id: string;